Saturday's Gallagher Premiership action kicks off with a repeat of last season's final

 Wasps v Exeter live stream: How to watch from the UK

-Wasps v Exeter, which kicks off at 3pm today, will be shown live on BT Sport 3 in the UK.
+Wasps v Exeter, which kicks off at 2pm today, will be shown live on BT Sport 2 in the UK, with coverage starting at 1.30pm.
 If you don’t have a BT contract but want to watch the match, don’t worry because you can still easily watch it online.

 That’s because BT Sport has a contract-free monthly pass that allows you to get instant access to all four of their sport channels for just £25.